ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Utilities Manual.md

 ##### **Scale up**

 When scaling up in a StatefulSet, new Pods are created.
 The new Pod is called as "Slave Pod" in aku and the executed aku is called as "SLAVE AKU".
 A Pod can be created and terminated repeatedly.
-The behavior of `aku -p start` is a little different when a Pod is first created and when it is recreated after being terminated.
+The behavior of `aku -p start` is a little different when a Pod is first created and when it is restarted after being terminated.

 > **When creating a Slave Pod for the first time, or restart after a normal termination**